-When COVID-19 landed in the United States, businesses didn’t know the extent of how it would affect our daily lives.
+When the coronavirus landed in the United States, businesses didn’t know to what extent it would affect our daily lives.
 Would it get a handful of people sick and cause notice from our local health organizations?
-Or would it spread throughout the country and shut down our schools, businesses, entertainment, restaurants, and more?
+Or, would it spread throughout the country and shut down our schools, businesses, entertainment, restaurants, and more?
 Unfortunately, it was the latter.

-And it wasn’t just businesses that came to a halt; weddings, business trips, anniversary celebrations, religious holidays, proms, graduations, and more were all nixed as states stopped large gatherings amid the surge of COVID-19 infections.
-This lack of business significantly impacted the laundry sector, causing a struggle among the industry’s business owners.
+It wasn’t just businesses that came to a halt; weddings, business trips, anniversary celebrations, religious holidays, proms, graduations, and more were all nixed as states stopped large gatherings amid the surge of COVID infections.
+This decimated the laundry sector, causing a struggle among the industry’s business owners.

 Since this spring, Americans from coast to coast have stayed indoors to slow the spread of the virus, which means that scheduled trips to the dry cleaners or the laundromat came to a halt.
 But now, as the pandemic is slowing and people start to get back to their lives in a new standard, laundry businesses are ready to serve.

-For now, the laundry sector is trying to get back up to speed.
-One way that laundry businesses can plan for this boost is through comprehensive insurance covered offered by Irving Weber.
-Our FabriCare Advantage plan helps laundry clients stay protected from a broad range of risks and provides targeted protection, including liability insurance, business interruption, pollution, and more.
+At this point, the laundry sector is trying to get back up to speed while planning for the future.
+One way that laundry businesses can plan is through comprehensive insurance coverage offered by Irving Weber.
+Our FabriCare Advantage plan helps laundry clients stay protected from a broad range of risks and provides targeted protection, including liability insurance, business interruption, EPLI, Cyber, and more.

 From the economic outlook to how laundry services plan to operate, here’s a look at the long-term impact of COVID-19 on the laundry sector.

 The Economic Impact of COVID-19 on the Laundry Sector